Santhosh16061994/ANN-classification-/README.md

 Here we are using the IRIS dataset for understanding how to use ANN for classification problems for real-world use cases.
+Also, i have added a Diabetes dataset with a solution via jupyter notebook

 Happy Learning...........................